payu-india/CMS-Chatbot/docs/getting started/choose-your-payment-gateway.md

 You can collect payments using Omnichannel after any one of the following integration:

 * **PayU Hosted Checkout**: Share QR to your customers using Omnichannel Integration APIs.
 For more information, refer to [Integrated Dynamic Storefront](doc:integrated-dynamic-storefront)
 * **Merchant Hosted Checkout**: Share QR to your customers using Omnichannel Integration APIs.
-For more information, refer to [QR Generation API](doc:qr-generation-api).
+For more information, refer to [Dynamic Storefront QR](doc:integrated-dynamic-storefront)

 # Collect payment on eCommerce Platforms